Growing people in knowledge

 Areas of Practice

-There is no doubt that AI is becoming both more pervasive and more capable and able to support more types of tasks.
-The universe of industries and jobs that already make use of AI as part of daily work is large and is growing rapidly.
-We foresee that in the coming years, many more workers will be asked or even required to work with smart machines.
+There is no doubt that AI is becoming more pervasive and more capable for supporting different types of tasks.
+The universe of industries and jobs that already make use of AI as part of daily work is large and is growing very rapidly.
+We foresee that in the coming years, many more workers will be asked or even required to work with smart machines and robots.
+Codification of relevant knowledge, strategic tech planning and Human-in-the-loop control mechanism are three factors which will be the key to adopt new AI paradigms.

 Information & Knowledge Strategy